Blob detection#

 Difference-of-Gaussian (DoG)#

 The DoG technique consists of two Gaussian-blur operations applied to an image.
-The resulting images are subtracted from each other resulting in an image where objects smaller and large than a define size or sigma range are removed.
+The resulting images are subtracted from each other resulting in an image where objects smaller and larger than a defined size or sigma range are removed.
 In this image, local maxima are detected.
 Read more in the documentation of blob_dog.

 coordinates_dog = blob_dog(image, min_sigma=1, max_sigma=10, threshold=1)